Unveiling Overlooked Performance Variance in Serverless Computing: Methodology

 To address RQ1, we collect research papers related to serverless computing.
-Because studies on serverless computing have been published in academic venues across various research communities~\cite{wen2022literature, wen2023FaaSlight, mahgoub2022orion-36, wang2021faasnet-53, li2022serverless, fouladi2017encoding-18}, we gather papers published in top-tier conferences from different communities recommended by Computer Science Rankings (CSRankings)~\cite{csrankings}.
-We focus on top-tier conference papers because we believe that they are representative of the current state of research in our field and offer a broad view of the most recent findings.
-However, we acknowledge that including papers from other venues (i.e., journals or other conferences) in our study would provide a more comprehensive view of the research landscape.
-In future work, we plan to expand our study to include more papers to further enhance the scope of our research.
+Since studies on serverless computing have been published in academic venues across various research communities~\cite{wen2022literature}, we gather research papers from all 77 conferences listed in the Computer Science Rankings (CSRankings)~\cite{csrankings}.
+CSRankings provides a curated list of top-tier conferences from various areas of computer science, including Software Engineering (e.g., ICSE, FSE, ASE, and ISSTA), Operating Systems (e.g., OSDI, SOSP, EuroSys, FAST, and ATC), and Computer Networks (e.g., SIGCOMM and NSDI).
+These conferences are recognized not only for their academic reputation but also for their influence in the respective research communities.
+We focus on papers published in these high-tier conferences because they reflect state-of-the-art research and provide a comprehensive view of the latest findings in serverless computing across diverse areas.
+We do not use search engines (e.g., Google Scholar) and citation-based thresholds to collect impactful papers related to serverless computing.
+This is because defining a consistent and objective citation threshold is challenging, as citation counts can be influenced by factors such as publication date, research topic popularity, and self-citation.
+Moreover, there is no universally accepted standard for what constitutes ``impactful'' based on citations.
+We do not evaluate the quality of papers based on their authors or assume that work published in other venues is of lower quality, as such judgments could introduce bias.
+Instead, we adopt a venue-based selection criterion, relying on CSRankings to identify high-quality, peer-reviewed research from top-tier conferences across various areas of computer science.
+This approach minimizes subjectivity and ensures consistency.
+However, we acknowledge that including papers from other venues (such as journals and other conferences) in our study would provide a more comprehensive view of the research landscape.
+In future work, we plan to expand our study to include more research papers to further enhance the scope of our research.